Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

 \subsection{Testing criteria}

-With this study, we found that it might not be sufficient to define testing targets only with code coverage, HTTP response status coverage and fault detection.
+By investigating code coverage reports and analyzing responses from industrial practitioners, we found that it might not be sufficient to define testing targets only with code coverage, and fault detection, e.g., more code coverage might not result in covering more business scenarios.
 For solving industrial testing problems, besides code coverage and fault detection, there would be a need to enhance the fitness function from more dimensions, e.g., business logic, time constraints, database performance and system security, and how to measure such dimensions and cope with them together is very challenging.

-When analyzing the industrial services for the experiments in this paper, we found that, in order to understand and monitor their system behaviors, the services are built with various monitoring features.
+When analyzing the industrial services for the experiments in User Study 2021 at Meituan, we found that, in order to understand and monitor their system behaviors, the services are built with various monitoring features.
 For instance, regarding the business logic, there exist a tracing infrastructure (named \textit{Tracer}) inspired by Google Dapper~\cite{sigelman2010dapper} that enables tracking a complete path taken through every services from a user request, as the example in Figure~\ref{fig:sut}.
 With the code instrumentation done in \evo, such tracked paths could provide additional info for measuring coverage related to the business logic.
 As a timely concern on database performance from our industry partners, it would be important to further enhance the fitness function with respects to SQL execution time for exploring slow SQLs in the SUT.